homiak/pegasus/stoneblocks/README.md

 A mod created by Scottii wich adds:

-Many different types of stoneblocks such as granite blocks or sapphire blocks
+Many different types of blocks of stone such as granite blocks or sapphire blocks

 Crafting